So you just got a new Instant Pot. Congratulations!

 - Quick release: With this method, you use the quick release valve (the knob on the top of the lid) and steam shoots up out of it.
 Once again, the more food in your Instant Pot, the longer it takes for the steam to release.
 You’ll use quick release for quick-cooking foods like tender vegetables and seafoods.

 Steam is hotter than boiling water, and it can burn you badly.
-Keep your hand clear of the steam release valve when you do a quick release.
-Sometimes I even use the handle of a spoon to push it open instead.
-(Some Instant Pot models, unlike the Duo or the Ultra, have a button that triggers the valve for you, keeping your hands at a safe distance from the valve.
+Keep your hands and face clear of the steam release valve when you do a quick release.
+Current Instant Pot models have a button that triggers the valve for you, keeping your hands at a safe distance from the valve.

 If you have your Instant Pot near cabinets, be mindful when you do a quick release—it can get a lot of condensation on your cabinets, which can damage them over time.
 To keep the steam at bay somewhat, you can tent the valve with a kitchen towel during a quick release.
 Foods like oatmeal, beans, and porridges can sputter goop through the steam valve—the towel trick is handy for those times, too.

 ALWAYS open the cooker with the lid facing away from you and other people.
 Once you see the steam that comes roiling from the open cooker, you’ll know why!

 By the way, the Duo and the Ultra have a nifty feature where you can rest the lid in an open position using notches on the sides of the cooker.